-Wayne Township\
+Wayne Township

 Warren County Regional Planning Commission staff completed the land use plan for the township that was adopted by the full RPC in April 1996.
-The staff is working on a new plan that should be completed in 2012
+The staff completed the Comprehensive Plan and the Wayne Township Trustees approved the plan August 7, 2012.

-\ Land Use Plans scheduled for updates in 2012 and 2013.
+Land Use Plans scheduled for updates in 2013.